 Hi friends!
-It’s already the middle of January and Valentine’s Day is only a few weeks away.
+We’re already well into January and Valentine’s Day is only a few weeks away.
 Can I say how much I enjoy Valentine’s Day?
 I’m a sucker for everything romantic.
 Sappy movies and sweet love stories.
 I love them all.
 One of the most exciting things about planning for Valentine’s Day is deciding what to do with your special someone.

 1) Make dinner together

 One of my favorite things to do is to cook a meal with a loved one.
 An easy but fun dinner is pizza.
 Buy or make the dough and dress it up with all your favorite toppings.
 I always picture this with four sections featuring artichoke hearts and other gourmet toppings.
 For something a little fancier, a nice steak or fish cooked well can rival that of many restaurants.
 Pair your meal with a bottle of wine and you’ve got a beautiful dinner.

 How about a chocolate fondue platter filled with fruits, cookies, and other sweets?
 If you’re a fan of ice cream, an ice cream sundae bar may be as tasty as a trip to your local dessert shop.

 Many social dance studios and clubs offer beginner and advanced dance lessons on weeknights followed by a few hours of open dancing.
 A ballroom or salsa club in your area may be open and offering lessons on Valentine’s night.